ray-diama/inter/README.md

 # Inter
-A small haxe deck game
+A small event-based haxe deck game by @rhD
-by rhD